m0zgen/ip2drop/README.md

 success
 ```

-This is real-time firewalld action (not `--permit`) for reset blocking IPs you can reload firewalld.
+This is real-time firewalld action (not `--permanent`) for reset blocking IPs you can reload firewalld.